Bsal13/Offensive-Security-Proving-Grounds-Boxes/Nukem (Intermediate) Linux Box.md

 - Ran the exploit and received a reverse shell
 - Found credentials in wp-config file
 - Logged into SSH session with found credentials
-- Found SUID bit set for /usr/bin/dosbox
+- Found SUID bit set for /usr/bin/dosbox and instructions to escalate privileges in GTFOBINS
+- Unable to run dosbox binary on the SSH session
+- Found VNC session running on localhost port 5901
+-
 - Text

 ## Improved skills